oracle-livelabs/multicloud/helidon-oci-devops/provision-infrastructure/provision-infrastructure.md

 4. Diagram below depicts how the DevOps setup will work:
     ![devops diagram](images/devops-diagram.png)

 5. You will get a similar output as shown below.
-You need to copy these values and paste them into a text file.
-So we can use it later in the workshop.
     ![tf output](images/tf-output.png)